back

 Negative information on a credit report can decrease your FICO score and wreak havoc on your life.
 A collections company can and will report to at least one of the major credit bureaus if a delinquent payment is 31 days late.2

 The good news is that CreditNinja may help you!
-We offer personal installment loans for financial emergencies and free financial articles online.
+We offer personal loans for financial emergencies and free financial articles online.
 You may be able to get an unsecured loan online to get back on your feet and prevent a negative entry on your credit report from a late payment.

 References: